cineengine/cineengine-docs/index.md

 ### Contributing

-If , please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+If you want to contribute, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Read more about becoming a contributor in [our GitHub repo](https://github.com/cineengine/cineengine-docs#contributing).

 ### Code of Conduct